Republic of Vietnam Navy: Vietnamization

+End

-On 19 January 1974, four VNN ships fought a battle with four ships of the Chinese People's Liberation Army Navy over ownership of the Paracel Islands, 200 nmi due east of Đà Nẵng.
-The VNN ship Nhựt Tảo (HQ-10) was sunk, Lý Thường Kiệt (HQ-16) was heavily damaged, and both Trần Khánh Dư (HQ-4) and Trần Bình Trọng (HQ-5) suffered light damage.
+On 19 January 1974, four RVNN ships fought a battle with four ships of the Chinese People's Liberation Army Navy over ownership of the Paracel Islands, 200 nmi due east of Đà Nẵng.
+The RVNN ship Nhựt Tảo (HQ-10) was sunk, Lý Thường Kiệt (HQ-16) was heavily damaged, and both Trần Khánh Dư (HQ-4) and Trần Bình Trọng (HQ-5) suffered light damage.
 The Chinese captured and occupied the islands.
+On 30 January 1974 the RVNN mounted Operation Tran Hung Dao 48 to station troops on unoccupied islands to assert Vietnam's sovereignty over the Spratly archipelago.

 In the spring of 1975, North Vietnamese forces occupied all of northern and central South Vietnam, and finally Saigon fell on 30 April 1975.
-However, Captain Kiem Do had secretly planned and then carried out the evacuation of a flotilla of thirty-five Vietnam Navy and other vessels, with 30,000 sailors, their families, and other civilians on board, and joined the U.S. Seventh Fleet when it sailed for Subic Bay, Philippines.
+Captain Kiem Do had secretly planned and then carried out the evacuation of a flotilla of 35 RVNN and other vessels, with 30,000 sailors, their families, and other civilians on board, and joined the U.S. Seventh Fleet when it sailed for Subic Bay, Philippines.
 Most of the Vietnamese ships were later taken into the Philippine Navy, though the LSM Lam Giang (HQ-402), fuel barge HQ-474, and gunboat Kéo Ngựa (HQ-604) were scuttled after reaching the open sea and transferring their cargo of refugees and their crews to other ships.

-After the war, about 1,300 former VNN vessels including junks were used by the Vietnam People's Navy, making it the largest Southeast Asian navy in the mid-1980s.
+After the war, about 1,300 former RVNN vessels including junks were absorbed into the Vietnam People's Navy, making it the largest Southeast Asian navy in the mid-1980s.
 Some personnel were retained, with 80% of the Ham Tu Brigade in the VPN’s Bach Dang Fleet being South Vietnamese veterans.

 Organization

 Fleet Command

-VNN Fleet Command was directly responsible to the VNN Chief of Naval Operations for the readiness of ships and craft.
+RVNN Fleet Command was directly responsible to the RVNN Chief of Naval Operations for the readiness of ships and craft.
 The Fleet Commander assigned and scheduled ships to operate in the Coastal Zones, Riverine Areas, and the Rung Sat Special Zone.
 All Fleet Command ships were home ported in Saigon and normally returned there after deployments.
 When deployed, operational control was assumed by the respective zone or area commander, and the ships operated from the following ports: